 - where there is a combination of high likelihood and high impact we would expect the arrangements to process the relevant transaction(s) correctly with unforeseeable errors occurring only occasionally.

 We do not normally regard a weakness in the accounting arrangements for a particular financial year as a failure to comply with the SAO provisions where, on reviewing information from the SAO, we consider the risks and resultant errors to have been immaterial.

 For example, we normally regard isolated individual errors in multiple, low value transactions as immaterial in considering whether or not appropriate tax accounting arrangements were in place for a financial year.
 However if, in the knowledge of the weakness in the systems that have resulted in these errors, the SAO does not take steps to correct those errors then for future financial years those errors may well be regarded as material.

 Conversely though, an error in the treatment of a high value, one off transaction may well fail the provision.

 We do not automatically treat amendments to returns, voluntary disclosures, and the like as indicating inappropriate tax accounting arrangements.
 Indeed the fact that a company identifies errors may point to the fact that good monitoring systems are in place, as part of the ‘arrangements’.
-Customer Relationship Managers (CRMs) or Mid-sized Business Caseworkers should consider the facts behind the reporting of these scenarios in order to decide whether they arise from a main duty failure.
+Customer Compliance Managers (CCMs) or Mid-sized Business Caseworkers should consider the facts behind the reporting of these scenarios in order to decide whether they arise from a main duty failure.